-Assigned to one of four shifts, patrol officers handle emergency situations, criminal complaints, traffic enforcement, and other service needs.
+Assigned to one of four shifts, patrol officers handle emergency situations, criminal complaints, traffic enforcement, and other service needs in the community.

+Patrol shifts utilize a variety of policing options that provide ultimate maneuverability and increased presence, which allows officers to effectively interact with students and employees.
 In addition to marked patrol vehicles, officers patrol on foot and on bicycles.
 These options, in addition to other available resources, allow officers to effectively serve and protect the campus community.

-The Investigations Unit consists of a detective lieutenant, a detective sergeant, and six plain clothes detectives.
+The Investigations Unit consists of a detective lieutenant, a detective sergeant, and three plain clothes detectives.
 This unit is responsible for investigating all reported crimes and suspicious circumstances reported to the department.
 The unit also conducts preliminary employment background investigations, threat assessment inquiries, and forensic evidence recovery and crime scene processing/management.
-Detectives work diligently with local, state and federal law enforcement agencies gathering and sharing information to solve reported crimes.They also work very closely with the other divisions to promote the department's outreach efforts, educational programs, and public safety initiatives.
+Detectives work diligently with local, state and federal law enforcement agencies gathering and sharing information to solve reported crimes.
+Investigations maintains the Ban from Campus listing and oversees campus crime alerts and timely warnings sent to the Virginia Tech community.

 The Investigations Unit partners closely with community administrators and contributes to several teams that assist in supporting community safety and success.
 Investigations has representation on the university's Threat Assessment Team, Bias Incident Response Team, Care Team, Title IX Advisory Team, Campus Workplace Violence Prevention Committee, and others.
 They also work very closely with the other departmental units to promote the department's outreach efforts, educational programs such as Team One Love events and Student and Employee Police Academy, and public safety initiatives.